AdrienEtienne/scriptor/README.md

 # scriptor

-> A demo showing a scripting tool : scriptor
+> A <a href="https://scriptor-demo.herokuapp.com">demo</a> showing a scripting javascript library : scriptor

 ## Build Setup